Hyperbolicity in presence of a large local system: A non-Archimedean detour

+\begin{proof} The subset $\Sing(f)$ is contained in a closed analytic subset of $X$ \cite[Proposition 1.3.3]{Eyssidieux-reductive} distinct from $X$.
+Since $f$ is Lipschitz, the holomorphic one-form $\mu_f \in \HH^0(\Reg(f) , \Omega^1 \otimes_\bC \cV)$ is bounded, hence it extends to a global holomorphic one-form $\mu_f \in \HH^0(X, \Omega^1_X \otimes_\bC \cV)$.
+Since the image of $\rho$ is unbounded, the map $f$ is nonconstant and $\mu_f \neq 0$.
+In particular, the map $\alb_X$ is non constant. \\ Let $F$ be a connected component of a generic fiber of $\alb_X$.
+The restriction of $\mu_f$ to $F$ is zero, hence the restriction of $f$ to the preimage of $F$ in $\tilde X$ is constant.
+Equivalently, the pull-back of $\rho$ to $F$ has bounded image.
+However, thanks to Theorem~\ref{relating_KZ_to_Shafa}, the Katzarkov-Zuo reduction of $(X, \rho)$ is birational, hence $F$ is necessarily a point.
+Therefore, $\alb_X$ is generically finite.\\

-Let us prove that $Z$ is of general type, using an argument of Zuo \cite{Zuo-Chern-hyperbolicity}.
-Since the induced map $Z \to X$ is finite surjective, the image of the homomorphism $\pi_1(Z) \to \pi_1(X)$ has finite index in $\pi_1(X)$, hence the image of the induced representation $\rho_{|Z}: \pi_1(Z) \to \rG(k)$ is also Zariski-dense and unbounded.
-Moreover, $\rho_{|Z}$ is also a large representation, hence it follows from the preceding paragraph that the Katzarkov-Zuo reduction of $(Z, \rho_{|Z})$ is birational.
-But by construction, the image of the Katzarkov-Zuo reduction of $(Z, \rho_{|Z})$ admits a finite morphism to a compact complex torus.
-Therefore, assuming by contradiction that $Z$ is not of general type, there would exist a finite étale cover $Z^\prime \to Z$ and a non-trivial fibration $f : Z^\prime \to Y$ whose general fibre is a compact complex torus \cite[Theorem 23]{Kawamata-characterization}.
-Consider the induced representation $\rho_{|Z^\prime} : \pi_1(Z^\prime) \to \rG(k)$.
-It is again large since $Z^\prime \to Z$ is finite.
-Let $F$ be a general fibre of $f$.
-There is an exact sequence of groups $\pi_1(F) \to \pi_1(Z^\prime) \to \pi_1(Y)$.
-Since $\pi_1(F)$ is normal in $\pi_1(Z^\prime)$ and the image of $\pi_1(Z^\prime)$ is Zariski-dense in $\rG$, the Zariski-closure $\rH$ of the image of $\pi_1(F)$ in $\rG$ is a normal algebraic subgroup of $\rG$.
-But $\pi_1(F)$ is abelian, hence $\rH$ is abelian too.
-Since $\rG$ is absolutely simple, $\rH$ is necessarily a finite subgroup of $\rG$.
-This is a contradiction, since $\rho_{|Z^\prime}$ is large. \\
+Let us now prove that $X$ is of general type, following an argument essentially due to Zuo \cite{Zuo-Chern-hyperbolicity}.
+Since $\alb_X$ is generically finite, up to replacing $X$ by a birational model, the generic fiber of the Iitaka fibration of $X$ is an abelian variety $A$ \cite[Proposition 17.5.1]{Kollar-Shafa-book}; see also \cite[Theorem 13]{Kawamata-characterization}.
+The image of the group homomorphism $\pi_1(A) \to \pi_1(X)$ is a normal subgroup of $\pi_1(X)$ and the image of $\pi_1(X)$ by $\rho$ is Zariski-dense in $\rG$.
+Therefore, the Zariski-closure $\rH$ of the image of $\pi_1(A)$ in $\rG$ is a normal algebraic subgroup of $\rG$.
+But $\pi_1(A)$ is commutative, hence $\rH$ is commutative too.
+Since $\rG$ is almost-simple, $\rH$ is necessarily a finite subgroup of $\rG$.
+Since $\rho$ is big, this forces $\dim A = 0$, hence $X$ is of general type. \end{proof}